 - OS means to use operating system calls to find groups as in V8 GA - SEARCHGRP: A group entry in LDAP contains an attribute listing all the users who belong to this group.
 Membership is indicated by the attribute defined in FINDGRP (typically "member" or "uniqueMember"). - SEARCHUSR: A user entry in LDAP contains an attribute listing all the groups to which this user belongs.
-The attribute to query is defined by the FINDGRP value (typically "memberOf"). - Many servers use an attribute of the group object to determine group membership - This value should therefore be set to SEARCHGRP. - But Microsoft AD typically stores group memberships as a user attribute (so use SEARCHUSR) - The IBM Tivoli Directory Server supports both methods.
+The attribute to query is defined by the FINDGRP value (typically "memberOf"). - Many servers use an attribute of the group object to determine group membership - This value should therefore be set to SEARCHGRP. - The IBM Tivoli Directory Server supports both methods.